NCERT Solutions for Class 12 Physics Chapter 14 Semiconductor Electronics : Materials, Devices and Simple Circuits

 (a) Forward voltage, V = 0.6 V

-(d) If the reverse bias voltage changes from 1 V to 2 V, then the current (I) will almost remain equal to
+(d) If the reverse bias voltage changes from 1 V to 2 V, the current will almost remain equal to I0 in both cases.
+Therefore, the dynamic resistance in the reverse bias will be infinite.

 (a) Input for the circuit : A and B